 Diamondback wears a skin-tight yet highly protective costume made of a unique synthetic fabric lined with a Kevlar weave, and two bicep and two thigh belts which each carry a row of throwing diamonds.
 More diamonds are carried in visible or concealed pockets in her belt, collar, boot tops, boot heels, glove tops, and specially-designed brassiere.
 To maximize her carrying capacity, she also wears smaller throwing diamonds as decorative jewelry (earrings, necklaces, and hair ornaments).
 This method comes in especially handy when she is working undercover as a civilian and does not want to appear armed.

-Diamondback will appear in an upcoming episode of Marvel Disk Wars: The Avengers, as one of the villains.
+Diamondback appears in 5 episodes of Marvel Disk Wars: The Avengers, as one of the villains being kept in the DISKs.

 Ultimate Alliace 2